 The Purpose of Uniforms

-For many years, uniforms have been used in countless industries.
-Schools, militaries, sports teams, and professional uniforms have remained an element that helps people distinguish one team or organization from another.
-While uniforms are mainly used for the purpose of identifying their members, sports teams, the military and some other professional organizations have developed specialized alterations or additions to their uniforms that have their own purpose as well.
+For centuries, uniforms have been used across countless industries.
+In schools, militaries, sports teams, and many other professions, uniforms have remained an element that helps people distinguish one team or organization from another.
+While uniforms are mainly used for this reason of identification, sports teams, the military and some other organizations have developed supplemental uniforms, alterations or additions to their uniforms that serve specialized purposes.

 The Importance of Uniforms

-No matter what type, uniforms can give people a sense of unity and help promote pride in being a part of a larger organization or team.
-Loyalty in a group also increases and a feeling of being part of the team boosts the morale among everyone involved.
-Members also feel more confident and enthusiastic because they belong to a group that has the same interests and goals.
+No matter what type, uniforms give people a sense of unity and help to promote pride in being part of a larger organization or team.
+Loyalty to a group also increases and a feeling of being part of the team boosts the morale among everyone involved.
+Team members also feel more confident and enthusiastic because they belong to a group that has the same interests and goals.
 In the greater scope of things, this cohesiveness also creates brand recognition and consumer trust within the community.

-In martial arts, wearing a uniform is an important custom.
-Each style has their own traditional attire that represents its history.
+In martial arts, wearing a uniform is an important custom and each style has their own traditional attire that represents it.
 These uniforms are worn in class for training as well as at formal events such as rank evaluations, tournaments, and demonstrations.
 When people are seen in a traditional martial arts uniform, it is recognized that they are a part of some form of the art.
 There is a sense of unity in their own individual style, but they also feel a sense of belonging to the martial arts world as a whole.

 Your Uniform is a TRIGGER

 Your uniform is not just a piece of clothing.
 It’s also a tool for mental and physical preparation.
 When you put on your uniform and tie your belt, you are preparing to give 100% of yourself to your training.
 In order to do that, you have to be able to leave everything else behind to ensure that you are both physically and mentally present during class so that you can experience all of the benefits of training.